PascalBeyer/Headerless-C-Compiler/README.md

 void b(int v){ }
 void a(){ b(1); }
 ```
-and sharing all types, enums and external declarations between all compilation units.

 Importantly, as in the example above, the converse is not true, meaning some "invalid" C-source code compiles.

 Currently, the compiler is designed to replace MSVC for my personal needs.
 This means it only supported platform is x64-Windows.